10 Tips to Beat Sugar Addiction

 If you’re still unsure if you’re addicted to sugar, consider the possible symptoms below:

 - Intense sugar cravings.
 If you need something sweet to finish off your meal or experience a need for sugary snacks in the afternoon or at night, you might be fighting a sugar addiction.
 Thinking about sugary treats between meals and obsessively searching for new dessert recipes can be a sign of sugar addiction.
 What’s even more frustrating is that these obsessive thoughts about eating something sweet can occur at times when you aren’t even hungry!

 - Carbohydrate cravings and loss of moderation control.
 A sugar addiction can also manifest as intense carb cravings, such as wanting a giant bowl of pasta.
 Carbohydrates convert to glucose (sugar) in our bodies and have a similar reward effect in our brains.

 - Withdrawal symptoms.
-If you experience irritability, headaches, a racing heart, stomach issues, muscle tremors, or sweating in the absence of sugar, those are signs of withdrawal.
+If you experience irritability, headaches, a racing heart, stomach issues, muscle tremors, or sweating in the absence of sugar, those are signs of sugar withdrawal.

-Ten Tips for How to Beat Sugar Addiction
+Tips to Break a Sugar Addiction

 But, these ten tips should help get you started on the right path for addressing your sugar addiction, stopping the cravings, and, ultimately, finding freedom.

 1. Consider a therapist to help break the addictive cycle

 Having support is an important part of breaking a dependency on anything, including sugar.
 A therapist or a dietitian can provide strategies to manage stress and make breaking your addiction a success.

 2. Consider a sugar detox